Asthmapolis/twonet/README.md

 #TwoNetAPI

 An npm module that implements the Qualcomm Life 2net API.
+This implementation currently supports revision V of the API.

 ## Methods